 Jean shook her head wordlessly.
 She wanted to tell him he was farther from a coward than anyone she knew.
 She wanted to tell him none of that had been his fault.
 More than anything, she wanted some way to alleviate the pain those memories still caused him, to lift the weight of guilt and blame he unfairly placed upon himself.
 But there was nothing she could say, nothing she could do.
 The past couldn’t be changed, and old pains left scars that weren’t easily erased by fresh logic or new truth.
 Jean hated that she couldn’t fix this; it made her angry that all she could do now was sit beside him, holding his hand, both of them feeling helpless.

 Scott gave a little shake of his head.
 “It’s okay.
 I’m not the same person I was then.
 Facing Jack again, standing up to him – and stopping him this time.
-I needed to do that for myself, but I couldn’t have done it without all of you.
-That’s the part I’ll always remember, the part where you stood beside me and refused to back down from him.
-And that’s why I don’t hold anything else that happened against you, Jean.
+I needed to do that for myself.
+But I could never have done it without all of you.
+That’s the part I’ll always remember, the part where you stood beside me and refused to let Winters back you down.
+That’s also why I don’t hold anything else that happened against you, Jean.
 So what if you overreacted and made a mistake?
 You were bold and you were brave, and you risked your life to stand beside me when I needed you.
 Nobody’s ever done anything like that for me before.”

 Jean only smiled.
 “What else would I do?
 We’re family.”